matt-ball/postman-local/README.md

 # Postman CLI

-A client to facilitate local development of scripts for Postman.
+A client to facilitate local development of requests, responses and scripts for Postman.

+This functionality should be considered pre-alpha/early access.
+Use caution around production systems and anticipate breaking changes throughout this period.

 ## About

-Allows for editing of Postman Scripts inside your chosen editor.
-This has a few additional benefits:
+Allows for editing of Postman requests, responses and scripts inside your chosen editor.
+For scripts, this has a few additional benefits:

 - Work with JavaScript files instead of the Postman collection JSON structure
 - Use of `require` to include local files/libraries from NPM (you must `npm install`) not otherwise available in Postman's sandbox